 6. You can contract HIV/AIDS from performing CPR

-Many people are reluctant to perform conventional CPR with mouth-to-mouth resuscitation because they are scared that they will contract HIV/AIDS, but the risk of this happening is minimal.
+Many people are reluctant to perform conventional CPR with mouth-to-mouth resuscitation.
+They are scared that they will contract HIV/AIDS.
+The risk of this happening is minimal.
 HIV/AIDS can only be spread through direct contact with blood, semen, or vaginal fluid.
 If you’re still worried about it, you can always carry a special barrier device around with you in case you ever have to perform CPR.
-You can also perform compression-only CPR instead.
+You can also perform just compressions instead.

 7. CPR always works